henrysher/kamboo/README.md

-bamboo
+kamboo
 ======

-tool to create, share, copy AMI images or EC2 snapshots across accounts and regions
+A tool to create, share, copy AMI images or EC2 snapshots across accounts and regions